FBK-NILab/Dataset2BIDS/README.md

 Compulsory arguments:

 	-i, --inputdir      directory of the dicoms folderts of the subjects
-	-o, --outpudir      outpu directory of the resulting BIDS style data -c, --config        configurator file specify the naming convention
+	-o, --outputdir      outpu directory of the resulting BIDS style data -c, --config        configurator file specify the naming convention

 Optional input: